Links (4)

 Biography

 Mo Jiang has been at VCU since 2018.
-His main research interests include to advance scalable sustainable production of emerging materials with precise control for health and energy applications, and to understand the links among the synthesis process, particle property distribution, and product quality.
-Current projects include energy-efficient scalable manufacturing of essential (bio)pharmaceutical ingredients and active cathode materials for Li-ion batteries using slug flow.
+His research interests include advancing scalable sustainable production & separation of emerging materials with precise control, with applications spanning healthcare, energy, and environmental sustainability.
+Current projects include energy-efficient scalable manufacturing of active battery materials and essential (bio)pharmaceutical ingredients using slug flow.

 Industry Expertise (4)